 Other - Part-time

-This position is expected to function effectively with moderate supervision while following the guidelines given on procedures, along with agency, federal, and state regulatory requirements.
+This position is expected to function effectively with regular supervision while following the guidelines given on procedures, along with agency, federal, and state regulatory requirements.

 ESSENTIAL JOB RESPONSIBILITIES:

 - Attend regularly scheduled meetings with direct supervisor;

 - Complete paperwork and phone calls for case manager, as requested;

 - Schedule and prioritize work duties in partnership with supervisor;

 - Report transportation problems that occur and impede timely transportation request;

 - Coordinate requests for efficient servicing, both from a geographic and time management perspective;